javamaasai/savenews/README.md

 # Save News

-Dawa statistics is an application that list medical data information.
+Save news is an application that list news data.

   - data is loaded in a list
   - designed for low network